grafana/xk6-browser/ROADMAP.md

   *Definition of Done*<br>
   When we implement the selected scope of functionality found in Playwright that makes sense for xk6-browser.
 This is intentionally vague at the moment, and we'll refine it as we make progress.

+- **Support the usage of k6 browser for end-to-end tests.**<br>

+  *How will we achieve this?*<br>
+  Stabilize API, provide the ability to catch and expose JS errors and exceptions that our users can track.

+  *Definition of Done*<br>
+  - There are no planned changes to the existing API method signatures.
+  - xk6-browser provides an API to catch JS exceptions and expose them as metrics.

+- **Full integration with other Grafana products.*

+  *How will we achieve this?*<br>
+  _TBD_

+  *Definition of Done*<br>
+  - Users are able to seamlessly navigate between frontend-facing Grafana products.
+  - The data collected from running browser tests can be accessed in products like Faro, Synthetic Monitoring, etc.
+  - The data collected by other frontend-facing Grafana products can be used to author and run browser-based tests in Grafana k6.